ministryofjustice/prisoner-content-hub-backend/helm_deploy/prisoner-content-hub-backend/readme.md

 The computed values and generated output will be displayed

+**Note:** The Drupal cron token is located in drupal path:

+Manage / configuration / cron
+or
+configuration / cron

 ### Perform the release

 Once tested and verified the release can be performed using the following